ziyanai/Emma/_pages/about.md

 ## About Me

-I am a first-year Ph.D. student at the University of Hong Kong, passionately pursuing research in Natural Language Processing (NLP) and fundamental model-based agents.
-Under the guidance of Prof. Tao Yu, I am a member of the XLANG Lab and HKU NLP Lab.
-I hold a Bachelor's degree in Computer Science and Technology from Tsinghua University, where I specialized in Human-Computer Interaction (HCI) under the mentorship of Prof. Chun Yu and Prof. Yuanchun Shi.
+I am a graduated student at the University of Hong Kong, passionately pursuing research in Natural Language Processing (NLP) and fundamental model-based agents.
+I hold a Bachelor's degree in e-Business Management and Information Systems from Hong Kong Baptist University, where I specialized in Human-Computer Interaction (HCI) under the mentorship of Dr. Chiu, Dickson K. W.

 ## Research Interests